 Education Resources Information Center (ERIC) Digests are short education articles and reports produced by the ERIC Clearinghouse system, now defunct.
 Part of the public domain, these articles provide an overview of pertinent issues in gifted education and provide references.

-CEC-TAG issues formal statements and calls to action on certain issues pertinent to the education of children who are gifted and talented: diversity, growth models, inclusion, and Response to Intervention.
+CEC-TAG issues formal statements and calls to action on certain issues pertaining to the education of children who are gifted and talented: diversity, growth models, inclusion, and Response to Intervention.
 Each has been approved by the CEC-TAG Board.